technosophos/Skunk/README.md

 Here's what these are for:

-- author: A name.
+- *author*: A name.
 This is conventional (not required), and is used as a template variable in, for example, `tpl/MIT.txt`.
-- email: This is conventional, and is used as a template variable in, for example, `tpl/MIT.txt`.
+- *email*: This is conventional, and is used as a template variable in, for example, `tpl/MIT.txt`.
-- directories: This is an array of directories to create.
+- *directories*: This is an array of directories to create.
 You can use nested directories like this: 'foo/bar/baz' and skunk will create the entire hierarchy for you.
-- templates: This is a map of template files to destination files.
+- *templates*: This is a map of template files to destination files.
 Each template will be processed, and the results will be saved at the given directory (rooted from the project).
 So `tpl/README.tpl` will be run through the template engine, and then saved as `$PROJECTNAME/README.md`.